-Plaam'a Catagory Continuc ous Assessm Terminal Examination
+Plaam'a Catagory Continuo us Assessm Terminal Examination

 Bloom's Category 1 2 3 Terminal Examination

 Remember 10 10 Practical 10

 Understand 30 30 30

 Apply 60 60 60

 Analyse 0 0 0

 Evaluate 0 0 0

 Create 0 0 0

-- 8. List the applications of digital audio signal processing. - 9.
-Define digital crossover. - 10.
+- 4. List the applications of digital audio signal processing. - 5.
+Define digital crossover. - 6.
 Name the audio codec standard to be used in entertainment applications.

-4. Consider a simple sampling rate conversion system with a conversion rate of $\frac{4}{3}$.
-The system consists of two upsampling blocks, each by 2, and one downsampling block by 3.
+1. Consider a simple sampling rate conversion system with a conversion rate of $\frac{4}{3}$.
+The system consists of two upsampling blocks, each by 2, and one downsampling block

+- by 3.
 What are anti-imaging and anti-aliasing filters and where do we need them in oursystem?
 Sketch the block diagram.
-Sketch the input, intermediate and output spectra in the frequency domain.

-5. Design one-stage and two-stage interpolators to meet the following specification:
+Sketch the input, intermediate and output spectra in the frequency domain. - 2.
+Design one-stage and two-stage interpolators to meet the following specification:

-$\begin{array}{ll} \mathsf{I=20} \\ \mathsf{Input sampling rate:} & 10,000\mathsf{Hz} \\ \mathsf{Passband:} & 0 \leq \mathsf{F} \leq 90 \\ \mathsf{Transistion band:} & 90 \leq \mathsf{F} \leq 100 \\ \mathsf{Ripple:} & \delta_1 = 10^{-2} and \delta_2 = 10^{-3} \end{array}$
+Input sampling rate: 10,000Hz Passband: $0 \le F \le 90$ Transistion band: $90 \le F \le 100$

+Ripple: $\delta_1 = 10^{-2} and \delta_2 = 10^{-3}$

-Design a two-stage decimator for the following specifications D=100
+3. Design a two-stage decimator for the following specifications

-Passband: $0 \le F \le 50$ Transistion band: $50 \le F \le 55$ Input sampling rate:10,000 HzRipple: $\delta_1 = 10^{-1}, \delta_2 = 10^{-3}$
+Passband: $0 \le F \le 50$ Transistion band: $50 \le F \le 55$ Input sampling rate: 10,000 Hz

+Ripple: $\delta_1 = 10^{-1}, \delta_2 = 10^{-3}$

-- 7. How can we derive a high frequency shelving filter?
-Which parameters define the filter? - 8.
-Derive the digital transfer function? - 9.
-Derive a signal flow graph for first and second order parametric Zolzer filter with a direct form implementation of the all pass filters.
+4. How can we derive a high frequency shelving filter?
+Which parameters define the filter?

+5. Derive the digital transfer function?

+6. Derive a signal flow graph for first and second order parametric Zolzer filter with a direct form implementation of the all pass filters.

-- 4. How does the length of the room impulse response affect the length of the test signal? - 5.
-Based on the Schroeder algorithm, draw a signal flow graph for a comb filter consisting of a single delay line of M samples with a feedback loop containing an attenuation factor g.
-Derive the transfer function of the comb filter.Calculate the reverberation time of the comb filter for f S = 44.1 kHz, M = 8 and g specified previously. - 6.
-Realize an all-pass structure as suggested by Schroeder.
+1. How does the length of the room impulse response affect the length of the test signal?

+2. Based on the Schroeder algorithm, draw a signal flow graph for a comb filter consisting of a single delay line of M samples with a feedback loop containing an attenuation factor g.
+Derive the transfer function of the comb filter.
+Calculate the reverberation time of the comb filter for f S = 44.1kHz, M = 8 and g specified previously.

+3. Realize an all-pass structure as suggested by Schroeder.

-7. Generally, envelope computation is performed by low-pass filtering the input signal's absolute value or its square.1.
+4. Generally, envelope computation is performed by low-pass filtering the input signal's absolute value or its square.1.
 Sketch the block diagram of a recursive first-order low-